 Coursework for graduate certificates cover the same topics as undergraduate certificates, but the courses are generally more intense and go into more depth.
 They might include:

 - Screening and assessment

 - Violence prevention

 - Psychopharmacology of abused drugs

 Master's Degrees in Addictions and Drug Counseling

-Master's degrees in drug counseling are designed to allow graduates to become licensed substance abuse counselors.
+Master's degrees in drug counseling last 2 years and are designed to allow graduates to become licensed substance abuse counselors.
 However, not all states have a license specific to addictions counseling Residents of those states would need to pursue a more general counseling program and licensure.

 Many of the courses for the master's degree cover the same general topics as courses in a bachelor's program, but with more detail.
 Courses may include: